elusiveunit/lucid-slider/README.md

 * `$slides_urls` has image URLs for every slide.
 Using these instead of grabbing the image with `Lucid_Slider_Utility::get_slide_image_src` saves database requests for every slide.
 Formatted as `slide_id => URL`.

 ## Changelog

+### 1.5.1: Oct 03, 2013

+* New: Add `lsjl_show_all_slide_fields` hook, to disable field collapsing.
+See backend hook section.
+* Tweak: Use default WordPress thumbnail size for slide thumbnails and image stacks, instead of a custom one.
+* Tweak: Set CSS and JavaScript to load by default on new installs.

 ### 1.5.0: Sep 17, 2013